-Any employee who was injured in the state of Pennsylvania is covered under the Pennsylvania Workers’ Compensation Act - period.
-An employee is any person who performs services for another for valuable consideration (money).
+Any employee injured in the state of Pennsylvania is covered under the Pennsylvania Workers’ Compensation Act, period.
+An employee is anyone who performs services for another for valuable consideration (i.e. money).
 It doesn’t matter if your job is part-time or seasonal in nature.
 Members of volunteer organizations such as fire departments and rescue squads are considered employees as well.
-Federal government workers, military personnel, railroad workers, maritime workers, and national guard members are all covered under separate and different statutory compensation laws.
+Federal government workers, military personnel, railroad workers, maritime workers and national guard members are all covered under separate and different statutory compensation laws.
 Longshore and harbor workers can be covered under both the Pennsylvania Workers’ Compensation Act and the Longshore and Harbor Workers’ Compensation Act in certain cases, but for the most part, these workers are covered under the Federal Workers’ Compensation Act.

 As soon as you are injured on the job, you should report the injury to your employer, even if the injury does not cause you to miss time from work.
-We suggest that the notice be given in writing, but if that’s not possible remember that you, or someone acting on your behalf, must report that you were injured and that your injury was caused by your job.
+We suggest that notice be in writing.
+However, if that’s not possible, remember that you or someone acting on your behalf must report that you were injured on the job.
 Also, even if you only suspect that you may have an occupational illness, you should report it.
-The injury must be reported to your supervisor or the person whose job it is to prepare injury reports.
+The injury must be reported to your supervisor or the person responsible for preparing injury reports.

-By law, you have 120 days to report an injury to your employer.
-The time begins from the date of your injury or the date you knew or should have known of an occupational illness or disease.
+You have 120 days to report an injury to your employer.
+The time begins on the date of your injury or the date you knew or should have known of an occupational illness or disease.
 If you do not provide notice within 21 days, you will not be entitled to recover workers’ compensation benefits until the date that you actually give notice, as long as notice is given within 120 days.
-Failure to give notice within 120 days will bar you from collecting any workers’ compensation benefits.
+Failure to give notice within 120 days will bar you from collecting benefits.

 Total disability benefits are payable for as long as you are unable to work.
 There are no specific time limits imposed by law to collect these benefits.
 However, after you have collected total disability benefits for two years (104 weeks), you may be asked to undergo an Impairment Rating Evaluation (IRE) by the workers’ compensation insurance carrier.

-If, as a result of the examination, you are found to have less than a 50% whole body impairment, the amount of time you can collect total disability benefits is limited to a maximum of 500 weeks, and you will be considered “partially disabled.”
+If, as a result of the examination, you are found to be less than a 35% disabled, the amount of time you can collect benefits is capped at 500 weeks, and you will be considered “partially disabled.”
 Your benefit rate, the amount that you collect per week, however, will remain the same.
 The workers’ compensation insurance carrier can still attempt to reduce your partial disability benefit further through vocational rehabilitation during the 500 weeks of partial disability.